fribas84/wallet-tracker/README.md

 # Wallet Tracker

-## Description

-This is a test project, that allows user to track their favorites Ethereum Wallets balances and update the exchange rate to USD and EUR.
+This test project allows users to track their favorite Ethereum Wallets balances and update the exchange rate to USD and EUR.
-This project is uses 2 seperated applicaitons, a Web Application developt with Next.JS and a Server Application made with Nest.JS
+This project uses 2 separate applications, a Web Application developed with Next.JS and a Server Application made with Nest.JS

 This mono repo uses a [PNPM Workspace](https://pnpm.io/workspaces).
 The folder structure: